Inliner

 ==Implementation Details==

 The inliner performs capture-avoiding substitution to prevent variable capture during beta-reduction.
-It maintains an environment of inlined bindings and recursively processes the term tree.

 Value parameters